Firms are increasingly using alternative data like satellite imagery to inform their investing decisions.

 Onboarding and enabling new data sources with minimal effort

-In order to take advantage of the potential of alternative data, your system needs to be able to onboard and enable new data sources with minimal effort.
+In order to take advantage of the potential of all data, your system needs to be able to onboard and enable new data sources with minimal effort.
 You’ll want to avoid the need for additional development or code refactoring to accommodate something unforeseen in a new data source that you want to onboard.

 The creation of a universal data extraction process

-Using alternative data requires your system to be flexible.
+Flexibility is key when using any big data.
 An extraction process has to be capable of extracting all the data points that are contained within a given file format.
 Relying on a hard-coded schema for each individual data source will lead to problems down the line.

 Accommodating schema shifts in the source data

 Accommodating schema shifts in the source data is particularly important with unstructured or self-gathered datasets because you need to be flexible if the data change.

 Scalability and avoidance of bottlenecks

 You want to be able to digest and process each individual data source in a timely manner and be able to accomplish this in parallel with different data sources that will be landed at the same time.
 If your system needs to suddenly ingest a new, large dataset while simultaneously updating datasets already in its arsenal, it will need to be flexible and scalable to avoid bottlenecks and possible downtime.

 Your system needs effective data governance in place to be used safely and efficiently.
 Companies should also keep laws like GDPR and the California Consumer Privacy Act in mind when collecting, ingesting, and using data.

 Architecting for alternative data: important considerations